Fly Fishing the Copper River - Alaska

 The Copper was the first river in Alaska designated as a "fly fishing, catch-and-release only, trophy rainbow river."

-The Lodge also has a lake boat to access other tributaries of Lake Iliamna, in particular, the Gibraltar River, which can be an exceptional fishery.
+The Lodge also has a lake boat to access other tributaries of Lake Iliamna, particularly the Gibraltar River, which can be an exceptional fishery.
 They can only make this trip on days that are not very windy as the lake can get very big swells.

 Caring for the fish you catch during your week is a critical component of the fishing program.
 All fishing on the Copper and other area fisheries is catch-and-release using barbless hooks.